Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10: Results and discussion

 Evolution of the lattice parameters can be inferred from Figure \ref{fig:lattice parameters}(a)--(b) the distortion toward monoclinic symmetry is minimal, particularly at 300 K where it is negligible.
-Much like the structural transition at ambient pressure outlined in the SI \cite{la4ni3o10suppmat2025a} in Figure S1, it is also noted that in Figure \ref{fig:lattice parameters} (b) there is a jump in the value of $\beta$ at the onset of the 2/$m$ phase, which could be attributed to a weak first-order phase transition.
-The loss of symmetry from 4/$mmm$ to 2/$m$ generates four twin domains whose relation is explained in the SI \cite{la4ni3o10suppmat2025a}.
+Much like the structural transition at ambient pressure outlined in the SI \cite{la4ni3o10suppmat2025a} in Figure S1, it is also noted that in Figure \ref{fig:lattice parameters} (b) there is a jump in the value of $\beta$ at the onset of the 2/$m$ phase, which could be attributed to a weakly first-order phase transition.
+The loss of symmetry from 4/$mmm$ to 2/$m$ generates four twin domains whose relation is explained by Figure S3 in the SI \cite{la4ni3o10suppmat2025a}.
 Essentially, these domains are described by distinct twin laws, and their presence is evident from reflection splitting in the diffraction data as shown in Fig.~\ref{fig:unwarp}.
 The degree of overlap between the domains referred to as the 'twin obliquity' is partial and indicates pseudo-merohedral twinning as observed from Figure \ref{fig:unwarp}.
 Detailed information pertaining to the concept of twinning by phase transformation can be obtained from Parsons \cite{parson2003a}.
-The splitting appears to increase at 80 and 20 K, which contributes to the increase the distortion of the lattice computed by $(b-a)/(b+a)$ at lower temperatures as depicted in Figure \ref{fig:lattice parameters}(c).
+The splitting appears to increase at 80 and 20 K, which contributes to the increase of the lattice distortion as defined by $(b-a)/(b+a)$ at lower temperatures as depicted in Figure \ref{fig:lattice parameters}(c).
 Lattice parameters and Volume as inferred from \ref{fig:lattice parameters}(d) decreases monotonously with increasing pressure and the equation of state (EOS) fit depicting its compressibility is in good agreement with \cite{Zhu2024a}.
-Details of the EOS fit are given in the SI \cite{la4ni3o10suppmat2025a}.
-Recent work by Li, et al., \cite{Li2025c} suggests the presence of an intermediate phase where the symmetry is $Bmab$ which is in contrast to what we propose, as the transition from 4/$mmm$ to 2/$m$ is continuous bypassing the orthorhombic phase due to the lack of orthogonality of $\beta$ as observed from pressure-temperature dependent XRD measurements.
-Although $\beta$ is close to 90$^\circ$ (See Fig \ref{fig:lattice parameters} (b)) at room temperature under pressures of 10.5 GPa which is the onset of the transition, the fit to the data employing monoclinic symmetry $B2_1/a$ compared to orthorhombic $Bmab$ is much better as shown in Table S4 in the SI \cite{la4ni3o10suppmat2025a}.
-Tiny deviation of the axial angles from 90$^\circ$ is not uncommon and develops in other materials like CDW compound SrAl$_4$ \cite{ramakrishnan2024a}, incommensurately modulated Rb$_2$ZnCl$_4$ \cite{kotla2025a}, antiferromagnetic Eu$_2$Sb$_3$ \cite{chapuis1980a}, incommensurate phase of ferroelectric KNbO$_3$ \cite{shoker2025a} and the superstructure phase of CoSn$_2$ \cite{nandi2025a}.
-Table S5 in the SI \cite{la4ni3o10suppmat2025a} shows the crystallographic information and the lattice parameters indicate the monoclinic distortion is rather minute, thus the lattice is pseudo-tetragonal.
-Atomic coordinates are also listed in the SI \cite{la4ni3o10suppmat2025a}.
+Details of the EOS fit are shown in Figure S4 in the SI \cite{la4ni3o10suppmat2025a}.
+Recent work by Li \textit{et al.}~\cite{Li2025c}, based on measurements at the ID27 beamline at the ESRF on flux-grown crystals, proposes the presence of an intermediate phase with $Bmab$ symmetry under 11 GPa at room temperature.
+In contrast, our experiments were performed on flux-grown crystals synthesized using the same technique as Li \textit{et al.} at beamline ID15b of ESRF, whose capabilities are analogous to ID27.
+While Li \textit{et al.} conducted measurements only at room temperature, where $\beta$ is nearly $90^\circ$, we carried out low-temperature XRD measurements under pressure.
+Under these conditions at temperatures of 80 and 20 K, we clearly observe a deviation of $\beta$ from $90^\circ$, ruling out orthorhombic symmetry.
+At room temperature and around 10.5--11 GPa, where $\beta$ is nearly $90^\circ$ (see Fig.~\ref{fig:lattice parameters}(b)), the structure may be interpreted as orthorhombic $Bmab$.